-By default, each time you run buildpkg, pyodide-build will delete the entire source directory and replace it with a fresh copy from the download url.
+By default, each time you run pyodide build-recipes, it will delete the entire source directory and replace it with a fresh copy from the download url.
 This is to ensure build repeatability.
 For debugging purposes, this is likely to be undesirable.
-If you want to try out a modified source tree, you can pass the flag --continue and buildpkg will try to build from the existing source tree.
+If you want to try out a modified source tree, you can pass the flag --continue and build-recipes will try to build from the existing source tree.
 This can cause various issues, but if it works it is much more convenient.